-Keep in mind though neither of these solutions will work if you’re sending too much email to start with, but separating the domains will at least keep each domain’s reputation separate and limit any damage that may be done to sales deliverability by marketing blasts.
+Keep in mind though that neither of these solutions will work if you’re sending too much email to start with.
+However, separating the domains will at least keep each domain’s reputation separate and limit any damage that may be done to sales deliverability by marketing blasts.

 Email service providers look at a senders reputation when deciding how to categorize their email.
 If an IP address has a reputation for sending high-quality emails, then the receiving server will most likely allow the email through, but if the IP address has a reputation for sending spam, servers may reject a message or flag it as spam.

 Return Path’s research shows that 83% of email delivery failures are caused by sender reputation issues.

 While the exact mechanics of how sender reputations are assessed are not something email service providers typically publicize, its generally known that recipients doing things like opening messages, adding your address to their contact lists or clicking links etc. helps your reputation.

 On the other hand if recipients mark your email as spam, delete it immediately, or move it to the Junk folder, your score will be negatively impacted.

 While there are a lot of steps you can take to boost your engagement, the easiest is to personalize your email delivery times.
 In our research, we’ve seen open rates increase by up to 50% and click-thru-rates by over 90% in some cases by simply personalizing send time and frequency.

 Step 3: Adjust Your Email Frequency When Contacts Aren’t Engaging